JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-08-05-airbnb-style-guide-chapter-02.md

 ### Next Up: Objects
 Next Saturday I'll explain what objects are, how you should be making them, and how you should be working with them.

+If you learned something from this post, have some constructive criticism or just want to say hi, leave a comment below.

 [style guide]: https://github.com/airbnb/javascript#types--primitives
 [airbnb]: https://www.airbnb.com/